kawapoo/cli-chat/README.md

 ## Usage
 1. Check the IP address of your server machine.
-2. Start server on the server machine.
+2. Start server on a server machine.
 3. Start client on client machines.
-4. Enter the IP address of the server machine.
+4. Enter the IP address of the server.
 5. Enter your name.
 6. You can start chat.